uyota/py-prdanlz/README.md

 ## Verify Input Configuration

 Use --verify to check configuration files.
-It loads constants and variables, calcarate derivatives, and evaluates triggers, untriggers, and escalation.
+It loads constants and variables, calculate derivatives, and evaluates triggers, untriggers, and escalation.
 The results are printed.